 |GDP||Factor Cost||Market Price|

-- Significance of GVA: Value added represents the contribution of labour and capital to the production process.
+- The significance of GVA: Value added represents the contribution of labour and capital to the production process.

 - GVA is calculated usually without discounting for capital consumption or depreciation.